-To model the production function of information processing, we map a real-valued parameter representing the information processing activity to its value, i.e., to the value of the information structure that is connected with that activity.
-As a restriction, we only allow information structures that are successively more informative, i.e., we restrict processing to information structure functions IF $P: t \rightarrow (p_t(I_i|S_s)){is}$ as in Equation (3) that fulfill Equation (4).
-Additionally, IF $P$ is assumed to be continuous in every component, i.e., the likelihood functions are all continuous.
+To model the production function of information processing, we map a real valued parameter representing the information processing activity to its value, i.e. to the information structure that is connected with that activity.
+As a restriction, we only allow information structures becoming successively more informative, i.e. we restrict processing to information structure functions $IF_P : t \rightarrow (p_t(I_i|S_s)){is}$ like in equation (3) that fulfill (4).
+Additionally, IF_P is assumed to be continuous in every component, i.e. the likelihood functions $IF{P;is} : t \rightarrow p_t(I_i|S_s)$ are all continuous.

-$$IF{P;is}: t \to p_t(I_i|S_s)$$

-So as in Radner and Stiglitz (1984) with a slightly different interpretation, the information processing activity is real-valued.
-Diverging from their approach we shall restrict ourselves to decision problems with a finite number of alternative courses of action A_a , environmental states S_s , information signals I_i , and a risk-neutral decision maker.
-If information processing starts with zero information (completely non-informative information structure), the likelihood $p_0(I_i|S_s)$ for all signals I_i is independent of the state S_s .
-Unlike in the Radner-Stiglitz model, however, this is not required.
+So like in Radner and Stiglitz (1984) with a slightly different interpretation, the information processing activity is real valued.
+Diverging from their approach we shall restrict ourselves to decision problems with a finite number of alternative courses of action A{t} , environmental states S_s , information signals I_i , and a risk neutral decision maker.
+If information processing starts with zero information (completely noninformative information structure), the likelihood $p_0(I_i|S_s)$ for all signals I is independent of the state S_s .
+Unlike in the Radner / Stiglitz model, this is however not required.

 The signals represent possible outcomes of information processing from a prior perspective.
-With growing information processing activity t, the information structures attached become more informative, meaning the stochastic indication of the signals toward the states gets increasingly stronger.
-Eventually but not necessarily, the point of complete information is reached, where the conditional probability $p_t(S_s|I_i)$ for all states and signals is either 1 or 0.
+With growing information processing activity t, the information structures attached become more informative, meaning the stochastic indication of the signals towards the states gets increasingly stronger.
+Eventually but not necessarily, the point of complete information is reached, where the conditional probability $p(S_s|I_i)$ for all states and signals is either 1 or 0.
 Differing from evaluating processing of information in one single step, the information here is processed continuously.
-The signals I_i represent prior possibilities for processing results.
-It should be noted that for the sake of simplicity, the set of possible signals does not depend on the processing activity t.
+The signals I represent prior possibilities for processing results.
+It should be noted that for reasons of simplicity, the set of possible signals does not depend on the processing activity t.

-It must also be kept in mind that the value of the information structures is always calculated from the prior perspective, implying that a decision about an optimal information processing activity derived from the model uses only the information given before processing starts: the decision about whether to stop or to proceed with information processing here is not adaptive in the sense that it uses the signals being processed along the way.
+It must also be kept in mind that the value of the information structures is always calculated from the prior perspective, implying that a decision about an optimal information processing activity derived from the model uses only the information given before processing starts: the decision whether to stop or to proceed with information processing here is not adaptive in the sense that it uses the signals being processed along the way.
 This is important since an adaptive strategy might lead to better results when feasible: with the constantly changing base of the decision maker's information while processing, the relevant adaptive information processing function for the remaining processing activity changes steadily.
 Since the value of a given information structure (likelihood matrix) $(q(I_i|S_s)){is}$ is calculated according to (1), and (3) gives the continuous sequence of information structures satisfying (4), the information processing function IPF can be defined according to

-$$IPF{D;P}(t) = IV_D(IV_P(t))$$ (5)
+$$\operatorname{IPF}{D^{\circ P}}(t) = \operatorname{IV}{D}\left(\operatorname{IF}{P}(t)\right)$$ (5)

-IPF is the 'production function' for the information processing activity, mapping each processing activity t on the prior value of its associated information structure before cost.
-The information structure function P_t models information processing, i.e., by assumption condition (4) is fulfilled for all $r \leq t$.
-Hence, it is immediately clear from Blackwell's result that $IPF{D;P}$ is monotonously non-decreasing in t.
+IPF is the "production function" for the information processing activity, mapping each processing activity t on the prior value of its associated information structure before cost.
+The information structure function P_t models information processing, i.e. by assumption condition (4) is fulfilled for all r≤t.
+Hence, it is immediately clear from Blackwell's result that $IPF{D;P}$ is monotonously non decreasing in t.

 For every processing activity t and signal I_i , the action with the maximal expected payoff U will be marked with the index $a{i,t}^$.
-In the case of zero information at t = 0, clearly $a^ = a{i,0}^$ is the optimal action independent of signal I_i without additional information processing.
+In the case of zero information at t=0, clearly $a^ = a{i,0}^$ is the optimal action independently of signal I_i without additional information processing.
 Starting from (1) and (5) using this notation, we obtain